 Frustrated with entering information into an electronic medical record?
 Limited on the amount of “characters” in a block?
-Being a medical language specialist/medical records technician enables me to apply and edit dictated medical thoughts into readability.
+Being a healthcare documentation specialist/medical records technician enables me to apply and edit dictated medical thoughts into readability.
 Feel bad boarding your pets when out of town?
 Instead, keep them in their comfortable surroundings at home and let me provide them individual care.
 Of course they will still miss you, but they can still smell your scent at home and not be totally stressed out while being boarded.
-Interests: Medical Transcription, Electronic Medical Records, DBA HIPAA Privacy Officer, DBA Feral Cat Caregiver, North Carolina Notary Public, Continuing Education, LinkedIn groups, Inside919, Meetup groups, blogging.
+Interests: DBA HIPAA Privacy Officer, LinkedIn groups, continuing education, social media.

 HIPAA Fun Facts

 CFR – The first number (e.g., 45) is the Title of the Code, CFR stands for “Code of Federal Regulations,” and the second number (e.g., 164.312) is the section within that title.

 Under 45 CFR 164.312 (a)(2)(i) – Unique User Identification of the HIPAA Security Rule, each and every workforce member should have a unique user identifier when logging into a software program that has access to electronic protected health information (PHI).
 One of the reasons is that there needs to be an audit trail to track use and disclosure of this information.
 Individuals have a right to be provided with an account of disclosure of their protected health information based on the HIPAA Privacy Rules.